Published on 13 October 2022

 They follow social networking sites daily, giving opportunities for the presentation of the self, learning, building a wide circle of relationships, and managing privacy and intimacy.
 There is an increased concern about the risk to the self, loss of privacy, bullying, harmful contacts, and many more.

 There are stats combined with the growing amount of teenage suicide admissions in the hospital.
 The rates doubling over past decades are alarming.
+The Child Mind Institute reports that:

 High expectations and pressure to succeed

-Every year there is a survey done by Higher Education Research in which first-year college students are asked how they get affected by everything they do.
+Teenagers today stay in a culture of achievement, where they feel pressured to become successful in many ways earlier generations did not.
+Every year a survey is taken by Higher Education Research in which first-year college students are asked how they get affected by everything they do.

 A world that feels scary and threatening

+There were terrorist attacks in the U.S. and all around the world.
+People living there have seen shooting in public places.
 Teenagers may have seen the shootings which took many lives in front of their eyes.
-It is possible for anyone to will feel scared to visit the places where they used to feel safe previously.
+It is possible for anyone to feel scared to visit the places where they used to feel safe previously.

 Social media